 Now, it’s true, we need to work in order to afford to live.
-We have to pay for our homes, families and life, but I am a firm believer that you can do all of that while still doing something that you have a passion for.
+We have to pay for our homes, families, and life, but I am a firm believer that you can do all of that while still doing something that you have a passion for.

-An average of 80% of people are currently in debt.
+An average of 80% of people is currently in debt.
 Considering at the time of their death around 40% of people still have mortgage debt, it’s clear to see that debt is a major problem in our society today.

 If you are carrying around large debts, besides a mortgage, it might be wise to consider a strategy for debt payoff.
 This can help determine whether or not a downsize may benefit you financially.